kamuniya/hologram/intl.en-US/Quick Start/Use Hologres from the PostgreSQL client.md

         You can also click **Manage** in the **Actions** column of the target instance to go to the instance details page.

 3. Connect to the Hologres instance from the PostgreSQL client.
-For more information, see [t1345907.md\#](/intl.en-US/Quick Start/Connect to Hologres from the PostgreSQL client.md).
+For more information, see [Connect to a Hologres instance from the PostgreSQL client](/intl.en-US/Quick Start/Connect to a Hologres instance from the PostgreSQL client.md).

 4. Create a database for your business purposes.